 AP CHEMISTRY (451) 6 Credits Prerequisite: Successful completion of Biology, Chemistry, Algebra Full Year 1 and an AP Science application is required.
-Grades 11-12 Prerequisite/Co-requisite: Algebra 2.
+Grades 11-12 Prerequisite/Corequisite: Algebra 2.

 Advanced Placement Chemistry is designed to be the equivalent of a college introductory chemistry course.
-Students in this course attain a depth of understanding of fundamentals and competence in dealing with chemical problems; chemical periodicity viewed by quantum mechanics; stoichiometric calculations involved with chemical reactions; energy involved in chemical reactions; behavior of ideal and real gases based on the Kinetic Molecular Theory; physical and chemical properties of liquids and solids determined by molecular motion and intermolecular bonding; chemical kinetics; equilibrium; thermodynamics; acids, bases, and salts, including buffer solutions; and electrochemistry.
+Students in this course attain a depth of understanding of fundamentals and competence in dealing with chemical problems; chemical periodicity viewed by quantum mechanics; stoichiometric calculations involved with chemical reactions; energy involved in chemical reactions; behavior of ideal and real gasses based on the Kinetic Molecular Theory; physical and chemical properties of liquids and solids determined by molecular motion and intermolecular bonding; chemical kinetics; equilibrium; thermodynamics; acids, bases, and salts, including buffer solutions; and electrochemistry.
 A minimum grade of "B" or higher in Chemistry Honors is a good predictor for success in this course.
 It is expected that all students take the AP Chemistry exam in May.

-DYNAMICS OF HEALTHCARE IN SOCIETY (448) 6 Credits Prerequisite: Successful completion of Biology.
-Full Year Pre/Co-requisite: Chemistry Honors or Chemistry CP Grades 10-12
+DYNAMICS OF HEALTHCARE IN SOCIETY (448) 6 Credits Prerequisite: Successful completion of Biology and Algebra 1 with Full Year minimum grade of C or higher in each course (Rutgers Dual Grades 10-12 Enrollment Requirement) Pre/Corequisite: Chemistry Honors or Chemistry CP

-Dynamics of the Healthcare System provides an orientation to health care services and their delivery.
+Dynamics of the Healthcare in Society provides an orientation to health care services and their delivery.
 It presents an interdisciplinary perspective, focusing on process skills such as critical thinking, ethical reasoning, effective communication and ways to continue independent learning throughout life.
-Students will learn how all health care providers acquire professional competency in dealing with the issues and problems they face as well as the role they play as informed consumers.
-Students will also familiarize themselves with the multitude of careers in the health care system.
-Ethics and professionalism will be stressed through case studies of patient privacy and various other ethical dilemmas faced by medical professionals.
+Students will learn how all health care providers acquire professional competency in dealing with the issues and problems they face when caring for the hospitalized patient as well as the role they play as informed consumers.
+Students will familiarize themselves with the multitude of careers available in the US healthcare system along with the educational and credentialing requirements of select professions.
+Ethics, legal issues, and professionalism will be stressed through case studies of patient privacy and various other ethical dilemmas faced by medical professionals.
+Public Health responsibilities and Patient Advocacy roles will be discussed along with the Basic Anatomy and Physiology needed to provide basic patient care (Vital Signs and Suturing).
+Other important topics include Infection Control and Safety Measures in a healthcare setting along with Health Care Economics.

 This course is required for all students participating in the dual credit Rutgers School of Health Professions Health Science Careers program (RHSP) pathway at Livingston High School.
-Students can elect to take the Rutgers examination for this course provided that they maintain a 73% or better cumulative average at the exam registration cutoff.
-If they pass the Rutgers exam with a 73% or better, they are eligible to receive three Rutgers credits.
+Students can elect to take the Rutgers examination for this course provided that they maintain a 70% or better cumulative average at the exam registration cutoff.
+If they pass the Rutgers exam with a 70% or better, they are eligible to receive three Rutgers credits.
 This is contingent on them taking and passing one additional Rutgers Health Science Professions course, which would be Anatomy and Physiology 1.
 The Rutgers School of Health and Professions exams grade will be the grade listed on the Rutgers SHP transcript.